mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/The Illegals.md

 Ruthless Brutality: When you fight, you fight with brutal efficiency.
 Once per scene, add an additional free invoke to an aspect of your choice when you make a successful attack with [[Fight]].

 Lady of 1000 Looks: You are extremely skilled at disguise.
-Add +2 to overcome or [[create advantage]] with [[Deceive]] when you're in one of your disguises.
+Add +2 to overcome or [[Create Advantage]] with [[Deceive]] when you're in one of your disguises.

 ### Stress